“John, John, John. Be realistic, boy.”

 All the scouts came that day to see him.
 Thirty radar guns pointed his way, all reading 94…94…94.

 This was my big chance.
-Now the world will see just how much JOHN MADDEN has in the tank.
+Now the world will see just how much I have in the tank.
 First pitch, I reared all the way back, bringing my best heat.
 Thirty radar guns caught that pitch.
 Next pitch, the scouts all turned them off.

 Bad news.
 Turns out, I was only coming in at 81.